canopas/iOS-developer-roadmap-2023/README.md

 * The app should also update contacts in real-time, so changes made by one user are reflected across all devices.
 * Use Firestore to store contact details.
 * Use Combine with SwiftUI.
 * Write a Unit test for ViewModel.
+(If possible use Cuckoo)

 # Broadcast receiver & Task scheduling